g-ongenae/assert-or-boom/doc/or/orLocked.md

 # orLocked

-Throw a Boom.Locked if the previous assertions where false.
+Throw a Boom.Locked if the previous assertions were false.

 ## Skeleton